 Thank you for taking the time to find out more about Kensington Aldridge Academy (KAA).
 This pack is intended to give you information about this role and our school's broader vision and ethos.
-Further background information is available in our Prospectus and Sixth Form Prospectus on our website.
+Further background information is available at kaa.org.uk, including through our Year 6 and Sixth Form prospectuses which you can find there.

-KAA is an 11 - 18 academy situated in the heart of Notting Hill, West London.
-We opened in brand new buildings in 2014 and our facilities are second to none.
-We are currently in our fourth year of operation and have 920 students in Years 7, 8, 9, 10, 12 and 13 with us.
-By September 2018 we will be a full school with all seven year groups.
+KAA is an 11-18 academy situated in the heart of Notting Hill.
+We opened in brand new buildings in 2014 with just Year 7 and our facilities are second to none.
+We are now in our fifth year of operation and are a full school with 1,250 students in Years 7 to 13.